pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

 -   Why do we pre-determine the mod(q) bins?
     -   easier to compare with instrument
     -   able to check convergence *at each bin* independently
+    -   in Abins, the simulated *q* bins do not match the TOSCA instrument measurements, in which the bin size increases with *q*.

 -   Do we need to include a resolution function before/during powder averaging?